Company Logo - Home Link

 It is Italian sausage cooked with green bell peppers, red peppers, and cooked sweet onions.

 Mostly you will find sweet sausage at the festival.
+But some have different levels of spiciness.

 Pizza and Pasta

-Sweet Foods and Coffees
+Sweet foods and coffees

-This dessert originated in Sicily in Italy.
-A tube-shaped shell of fried dough, filled with a rich, sweet, creamy filling made from ricotta cheese.
+It's a tube-shaped shell of fried dough, filled with a rich, sweet, creamy filling made from ricotta cheese.

 Sometimes they have a chocolate ricotta filling or even dipped in dark chocolate on the outside.